Church of the Intercession on the Nerl: History

-The church was commissioned by Andrei Bogolyubsky, a 12th-century Russian grand prince.
-According to some sources, it was built to commemorate Andrei's victory over the Bulgars and his son Izyaslav, who was slain in the battle.
+The church was commissioned by Andrei Bogolyubsky, a 12th-century prince of Vladimir-Suzdal.
 The exact date of construction of the church is unknown.
+According to Janet L. B. Martin, it was commissioned by Andrey in 1165 to commemorate a victory over the Bulgars, and in memory of one of his sons who died in the battle.
 The building is constructed in white stone, and has one dome and four columns in the interior.
 Its proportions are elongated on purpose to make its outline seem slimmer, although this architectural solution restricts its use in holding services.